-34. Install the top side cap screws with rubber washers; then install the remaining cap screws.
+35. Install the top side cap screws with rubber washers; then install the remaining cap screws.
 Tighten only until snug.

-35. In a crisscross pattern starting from the center and working outward, tighten the cap screws on both valve covers securely.

-36. Adjust valve/tappet clearance (see Section 2).

-37. Place the tappet covers into position making sure the O-rings are properly installed.
-Tighten the cap screws securely.
+36. In a crisscross pattern starting from the center and working outward, tighten the cap screws on both valve covers to 8.5 ft-lb.
+37. Adjust valve/tappet clearance (see Periodic Maintenance/Tune-Up).
+38. Place the tappet covers into position on the valve cover making sure the O-rings are properly installed.
+Tighten the cap screws to 9 ft-lb.

-38. If removed, install the spark plugs.
+39. If removed, install the spark plugs.
 Tighten securely.